Case Study — Rebuilding Organizational Clarity

 Organizational clarity restored—without forcing a new bureaucracy.

-Mapped operations across seven departments; made execution risk visible and explainable
+Mapped operations across departments; made execution risk visible and explainable

 Improved cross-functional alignment by translating fragmented signal into shared definitions and decision pathways